 - 24-year-old outfielder Hiroyuki Oze, who hit over .300 as a backup for the Orix Buffaloes in 2009, is found dead at the team hotel during spring training.
 He was believed to have committed suicide with a fatal jump.

-- In the 2010 Caribbean Series, Danny Valencia goes 2 for 4 with 3 RBI to lead Mayaguez to a 7 - 3 win over Escogido, handing the Dominican League representatives their first loss of the tournament.
-Randy Ruiz also continues his hot hitting for the Puerto Ricans, reaching base four times with 2 hits and 2 walks and scoring twice, while Jesus Feliciano goes 2 for 5.
+- In the Caribbean Series, Danny Valencia goes 2 for 4 with three RBI to lead Mayaguez to a 7 - 3 win over Escogido, handing the Dominican League representatives their first loss of the tournament.
+Randy Ruiz also continues his hot hitting for the Puerto Ricans, reaching base four times with two hits and two walks and scoring twice, while Jesus Feliciano goes 2 for 5.

 - In the other Caribbean Series game, Hermosillo's Vinny Castilla continues to play as if he accidentally stumbled upon the fountain of youth.
 The 42-year-old member of the Colorado Rockies' front office, who had retired from winter league play in 2007, drives home the winning run in the bottom of the 10th inning in a 3 - 2 win over Caracas.
 Karim Garcia homers for the winners, while Michael Ryan goes yard to open the score for Caracas.